Universiteit Leiden

 Interactions of institutions, individual decisions, and collective behaviour

-Some of the most interesting and important aspects of political life are shaped by the interaction of institutions, individual decisions, and collective behavior.
-Formal and informal institutions influence both individual decisions and collective behavior.
-Individual decisions influence the nature and functioning of institutions as well as the dynamics of collective behavior.
-And finally, collective behavior shapes individual decisions and political institutions.
+Some of the most interesting and important aspects of political life are shaped by the interaction of institutions, individual decisions, and collective behaviour.
+Formal and informal institutions influence both individual decisions and collective behaviour.
+Individual decisions influence the nature and functioning of institutions as well as the dynamics of collective behaviour.
+And finally, collective behaviour shapes individual decisions and political institutions.
 This is equally true at local, national, regional and international levels.

 Related research